cran-task-views/OfficialStatistics/OfficialStatistics.md

     string distances based on edits (damerau-levenshtein, hamming, levenshtein, optimal sting alignment), qgrams (q-gram, cosine, jaccard distance) or heuristic metrics (jaro, jaro-winkler).
-- `r pkg("reclin")` is a record linkage toolkit to assist in performing probabilistic record linkage and deduplication.
 - `r pkg("XBRL")` allows the extraction of business financial information from XBRL Documents.
 - `r pkg("RecordLinkage")` implements the Fellegi-Sunter method for record